roman-milk/roman-milk.github.io/a-shed-summer-and-scarborough.md

+===

- ****** A Shed, Summer, and Scarborough ****** bygeronimo_appleby© Of course it got a little awkward.
+Of course it got a little awkward.
 There was some confusion, and some urgent instructions from Carolyn to the effect that I should, "Bugger off to your own room.
 I'll come and see you in a minute."

  She got out of the bed, nude I noticed despite my confused state.
 She pushed me on the shoulder.
 "Out," Carolyn commanded, pointing to the door.
 "I'm sorry, Marjorie," I heard her say to my mother's shocked face as it hovered above the cover.
 "I'll go and give him a telling off."